...

 What We Did:

-• Performed baseline maturity assessments in 22 component teams.
+• Performed baseline maturity assessments in 22 component teams using structured approaches similar to the Agile maturity assessment framework.
 Baselines replaced assumptions with evidence.

 • Analyzed systemic gaps in governance, role clarity, and synchronization.
 Root causes surfaced beyond surface symptoms.